mehCake/luraph-deobfuscator-py/STATUS.md

 With these components in place the project no longer lacks the critical hooks and validation artefacts required for safe Luraph v14.4.1 devirtualisation.

+## Standalone VM (v14.3) Reporting

+The version detector and protection scanner now cooperate to surface the standalone VM used by ``Obfuscated4.lua``.
+When the legacy ``luraph_deobfuscator.py`` shim analyses the script it logs a consolidated summary such as ``Luraph v14.3 (VM, Real Life HIGH, strings encrypted, double-packed constants)``, tying together the detected version, Real Life score, string encryption flag, and the new double-packed constant heuristic.